Matriculation & Registration Information

 The California Promise

-The California Promise Program at Cal State East Bay is for students with Associate Degrees for Transfer from any California Community College.
-It allows those students to complete their baccalaureate degrees in 2 years.
+The California Promise Program enables a specific number of CSU campuses to establish pledge programs for entering first-time students who are both interested and able to complete baccalaureate degrees in 4-years.
+All campuses have established programs for students with Associate Degrees for Transfer from any California Community College to complete their baccalaureate degrees in 2-years.
 The program is limited to students who are residents of California.

-Students who commit to enter the 2-year pledge will be given a priority registration appointment for each state-supported enrollment period and will be provided with routine and thorough academic advisement.
-In order to remain in the program, students must meet with their advisors as prescribed, develop an enrollment plan, and complete 30 semester units within each academic year, including summer.
+Students who commit to enter either the 4-year or 2-year pledge will be given a priority registration appointment for each state-supported enrollment period and will be provided with routine and thorough academic advisement.
+In order to remain in the program, students must meet with their advisors as prescribed, develop an enrollment plan and complete 30 semester units or the quarter equivalent within each academic year, including summer.
+Participating campuses may stipulate other requirements as well.
+Interested students entering the CSU should contact campus offices or visit https://www2.calstate.edu/apply/freshman/getting_into_the_csu/Pages/the-california-promise- program.aspx

 - Complete a California Promise advising workshop every semester.